IT 117: Intermediate Scripting

 60% of the points on this exam will consist of questions from the Ungraded

-You will only be responsible for the material in the Class Notes for that class
+You will only be responsible for the material in Class Notes 28

 and the review for the Mid-term, which you will find

 Although the time alloted for the exam is 3 hours, I would